mmmuscus/Shadow-Functions-Engine/README.md

 	return e;
 }
 ```
-**Usage:** This function determines a line that passes throught two points.
+**Usage:** This function determines the line that passes throught two points.

 **Variables:**
 * **aXCol:** The x coordinate of the first point.